spray/spray-json/README.md

    and its field `fullName` is a string starting with `"Joe"`.
  * `allMatching(next: Lens)`: A combination of `combine` and `elements`.
 Selects elements matching the `next` lens and then applies the `next` lens.
+ * `arrayOrSingletonAsArray`: Makes sure that the result is always a json array by interpreting a value that is no array as an singleton array containing just that value.

 ##### Combination